-Traditional Mexican cake recipes, like the other traditional foods are a result of the locally grown and produced ingredients.
+If you are learning how to make Mexican cake recipes, you will find like the other traditional foods they are a result of the locally grown and produced ingredients.
 Many of these cake recipes start with eggs.
 Chickens are raised throughout Mexico and the eggs play a large part in the Mexican diet.
 Pound and sponge cakes are two of the very popular types.

 Many cakes and desserts utilize the local products; delicious fresh butter, milks and creams which are available.
 The traditional tres leches cake is a perfect example of this.
 The cake is soaked with three different types of milk; then heavy cream is whipped for the topping.
 Butter is another abundant dairy product used in cakes; another ingredient for the pound cakes.